apache/cordova-docs/www/docs/en/2.8.0/guide/plugin-development/blackberry10/index.md

 ## Architecture of the plugin ##

 You can place the artifacts of the plugin, which includes the plugin.xml file, the source files (JavaScript, C++), and the binary files (.so) within any directory structure, as long as you correctly specify the file locations in the plugin.xml file.
-Below we show a typical structure that you can follow:
+Below we <a href="../../../cordova/splashscreen/splashscreen.show.html">show</a> a typical structure that you can follow:

 ***your_project_folder*** (>plugin.xml)